sap-tutorials/Tutorials/tutorials/s4sdk-caching/s4sdk-caching.md

 [ACCORDION-BEGIN [Step 3: ](Caching Command with SAP Cloud SDK)]

-The command cache allows parallel execution and asynchronous computation for efficient programming practices.
+The caching command allows parallel execution and asynchronous computation for efficient programming practices.
 Stored information is organized as a local key-value store.
 For each unique key the same response is expected in case of a "cache hit".
-Otherwise the cache response will be computed.
+Otherwise the cache response is computed.

-As underlying technology `JCache` (`JSR 107`) is being used.
-In this tutorial we will use a `JCache` adapter [Caffeine] (https://github.com/ben-manes/caffeine), which lets us specify the cache duration.
+In SAP Cloud SDK, `JCache` (`JSR 107`) is used as underlying caching technology.
+In this tutorial we will use a `JCache` adapter [Caffeine] (https://github.com/ben-manes/caffeine) for our purpose.

 [DONE]
 [ACCORDION-END]